jlguenego/node-expose-sspi/README.md

 Any idea of new features ?
 Please tell me and raise an issue. :blush:

 - update example Angular and React for 0.1.x versions
+- write a vuejs example
+- write a fastifiy/koa example

 ## Thanks